Probing the Information-Probabilistic Description: Entanglement entropy of black holes

 At the end of this section let us consider also the quasars redshifts problem \cite{Arp}.
 According to (\ref{S-BH}), a solar mass BH has an entropy $\sim 10^{77}$ that is 20 orders of magnitude larger than the thermodynamic entropy of the sun.
 This additionally emphasizes our motivation, since it clearly shows that one should not think of BH entropy as just the entropy of matter that fell into it.
 The faster a BH grows, the bigger is a discrepancy between its total and thermodynamic entropies, the contribution to the entanglement entropy is more significant and can result in observable effects.
 The fastest-growing BH yet known, $\sim 1\%$ growth rate every million years, is the quasar QSO SMSS~J215728.21-360215.1 of mass $\sim 10^{10}~M_\odot$ \cite{Wolf:2018ivm}.
 Thus, thermodynamic and entanglement entropies of that BH would increase by $10^8 \times 10^{77}$ per million years.
 Variations of entanglement entropy close to a BH horizon will contribute to the dark-energy-like term that modifies $g_{tt}$ in (\ref{Schwarz}) and leads to the additional redshift of the outgoing radiation.

 According to accepted interpretations, quasars are believed to be the fastest and farthest objects.
 However, several observations indicate that this velocity and distance interpretation is flawed \cite{QSO}.
 We note that it is not correct to interpret the redshift of quasars in terms of cosmological redshift alone, the contribution of the gravitational redshift must be considered too.
-Gravitational redshift usually is ignored, since is estimated to be about two orders of magnitude smaller than Doppler shift due to random motion.
-In our model, due to the entanglement energy, the $g_{tt}$ component in (\ref{Schwarz}) is modified close to the horizon of the BH and the formula for gravitational redshift changes as well,
+Gravitational redshift usually is ignored, since it is estimated to be about two orders of magnitude smaller than Doppler shift due to random motion.
+In our model, due to the entanglement energy, the $g_{tt}$ component in (\ref{Schwarz}) is modified close to the horizon of the BH and the formula for gravitational redshift $\lambda ' = \lambda \sqrt{g_{tt}}$ will dictate modification of redshifted wavelength $\lambda'$,

-One can notice that, even for the relatively small value in (\ref{L-HST}), the entanglement energy term with $\Lambda$ in the definition of the redshift (\ref{z}) becomes dominant for the $r \sim 1~kpc$ region close to a supermassive BH.
+since now we have an additional term $\frac{r^2 {\cal L}}{3}$.
+One can notice that, even for the relatively small value in (\ref{L-HST}), the entanglement energy term with ${\cal L}$ in the definition of the redshift (\ref{z}) becomes dominant for the $r \sim 1~kpc$ region close to a supermassive BH.